Pylons/pyramid/docs/narr/configuration.rst

 *overridden* and *extended* by third parties without requiring the third party to change application code.
 If you want to build a framework or an extensible application, using declarative configuration is a good idea.
-Declarative configuration has a down
-side: you can't use plain-old-Python syntax you probably already know and understand to configure your application; instead you need to use :term:`ZCML`.
+Declarative configuration has an obvious downside: you can't use plain-old-Python syntax you probably already know and understand to configure your application; instead you need to use :term:`ZCML`.

 .. note::